Hope For The Rain Forests

 Just For Kids

 The rain forests of the world are estimated by scientists to contain 80% of the green flowering plants in existence and it is estimated that 2.5 acres of tropical rainforest may contain more than 750 types of trees and 1500 species of higher plants.
 With the loss of each acre of rainforest to farming, logging or other forms of development, hundreds of species disappear forever.
 The number of endangered rain forest plants is vast and rather than attempt to list every known species of plant that is endangered only two of the better known ones will be presented here.
-Reference here for inclusion is the World Conservation IUCN Red List of Endangered Species.
+A great resource on this subject is the IUCN Red List of Endangered Species.
 This list is the authority and contains over 15,500 species worldwide in every habitat that face extinction, and grows daily.
-A visit to this organization's website will astound you at the depth of the problem.

 Orchids range in size from microscopic to several feet tall and the bloom can be larger than a human hand.
 The flower petals are typically an elaborate composition and the blooms exhibit a wide range of colors.
 Orchids are found world wide but the majority of species are found in the tropics.
 Most internationally traded orchids come from the tropical regions of Asia and South America, including India, Thailand, China, Singapore, Madagascar, Brazil and Guatemala.